luismts/100-days-of-blockchain-code/README.md

   ### Day 25: August 11, 2018
   ##### Coding Smart Contracts on EOSIO

-**Today's Progress**: Finished following webinar about developing with EOS. / Did some research about WASM
+**Today's Progress**: Finished following webinar about developing with EOS. / Did some research about WASM.

 **Thoughts**: After the webinar, there was a Q&A and that really help to solve some questions I have been having.
 They also pointed me out to an `EOS Developers` telegram group which is the perfect place to ask your questions about EOS development.